RajaeDev6/Wordle_in_c/README.md

  * Structure code better

 * Introduce ncurses to display words
-    - Maybe right TUI library?? that could be fun
+    - Maybe Write TUI library?? that could be fun

 * Could even have a GUI version (using raylib)